-During the Global War on Terror, Delta Green was reactivated as an unacknowledged special access program.
-A handful of control officers are authorized to form task forces of agents with DELTA GREEN clearance, drawn from across the executive branch: FBI agents, special forces operators, CIA officers, civilian contractors, and more.
+During the Global War on Terror, Delta Green was reactivated as a tightly-restricted black project.
+A handful of control officers are authorized to form task forces of agents drawn from across the executive branch: FBI agents, special forces operators, CIA officers, civilian contractors, and more.

-Only individuals with DELTA GREEN clearance are allowed to know what Delta Green operations do.
-Of course, some officials who lack that clearance still expect hints — especially when their agents vanish on Delta Green operations and never return.
+Only individuals within Delta Green are allowed to know what its operations are for.
+Of course, some officials who lack clearance still expect hints — especially when their agents vanish on Delta Green operations and never return.
 They are allowed by winks and nods to understand that it’s a high-level counterterrorism program.
 It is not.
 Delta Green agents fight, conceal, and collect intelligence on things that man was not meant to know.

 Since the program was reactivated, Delta Green agents have access to more official resources and contacts than ever.
 But they are subject to greater risks of scrutiny — and therefore the risk (some say the certainty) of their discoveries and operations being put to, let’s say, unanticipated use.
 As the old saying goes, be careful what you wish for.

 Recognizing that risk, many agents and operatives from the old days refused to come in from the cold.
 Those outsiders continue their crusade in secrecy, without oversight and without sanction, willing to break every law and moral code to fight horrors that nobody can comprehend.